SCOPE OF THIS CHAPTER

 - When a child becomes Looked After, or moves into another CCG area, any treatment or service should be continued uninterrupted;

-- A Looked After Child requiring health services should be able to do so without delay or any wait should be no longer than a child in a local area with an equivalent need;
+- A Looked After Child requiring health services should be able to access these without delay and any wait should be no longer than a child in a local area with an equivalent need;

 - A Looked After Child should always be registered with a GP and Dentist near to where they live in placement;